dogadogan/BrightMarker/README.md

 Make sure Extruder 1 and Extruder 2 are setup corresponding to the filaments you are using.
 The extruder used for the fluorescent filament (we use extruder 2) should be set to Generic ABS.

 If you would like to use the same Cura settings we used, download this [Cura Profile](cura/abs_brightmarker_cura_profile.curaprofile).
 This profile uses dynamic layer heights so that the codes can be as detailed as possible, but the rest of the model can print at a decent speed.
-There are also many other parameters that have been fine tuned for our use.
+There are also many other parameters that have been fine-tuned for our use.

 To add the profile to Cura go to **Preferences -> Configure Cura -> Profiles -> Import**.
-This profile is designed to be used with Generic ABS in Extruder 1, but you can fine tune the profile to your needs.
+This profile is designed to be used with Generic ABS in Extruder 1, but you can fine-tune the profile to your needs.
 Once the settings are right for your printer, click **Slice**.

 Now you can print the sliced file using your 3D printer!

 ## #3 Image processing with OpenCV

-- **Patrick and Raul**: Provide the code, instructions on how to use it
-- checkerboard calibration
-- lighting conditions

 Once you have 3D printed your object embedding your QR or AurUco BrightMarker, you are ready to detect and read it.

+It is recommended that you use PyCharm to run the decoder demos both for QR and Aruco, however, the code can be run from a Terminal as well.

 ### Detecting and reading QR codes
-**Hardware**

-- Write

-**Software**
-- It is recommended that you use PyCharm to run the decoder demos both for QR and Aruco, however, the code can be run from a terminal.

-- Have Python 3 and pip3 pre-installed on your system link for this is here version 3.10 or greater should work just fine

 - Run the following command in the terminal:
   * pip install numpy opencv-contrib-python dbr